hchmr/bittle/README.md

 - Data types:
     - Primitives: Booleans and integers.
     - Derived Types: Pointers and fixed-length arrays.
-    - User-Defined Types: Structures and enumerations.
+    - User-Defined Types: Structures, unions and enumerations.
 - Procedural building blocks:
     - Structured control flow with `if`, `while`, `for`, `break`, etc.
-    - Functions
+    - Procedures.
-    - Local and global variables
+    - Local and global variables.
+- Value and reference semantics:
+    - All types are passed by value and returned by value.
+    - Pointers can be used for reference semantics.
+- Other:
+    - Memory is managed manually.
+Support for dynamic memory allocation using externally provided functions.

-Bittle supports separate compilation for modular programming, using header files to reference symbols from other units (for now).
+    - Separate compilation with external declarations and header files (for now).

-Bittle can also interoperate with C. Currently, there’s no standard library, so basic functionality like I/O is best handled via libc.
+Bittle can also interoperate with C. Currently, there is no standard library, so basic functionality like I/O must be provided externally.

 **Example: "Hello, World!"**